composewell/packcheck/README.md

 local machine sometimes it may not be desirable as it will change the state of your global cabal config, so consider that before using these options.

-By default it uses cabal sandbox builds.
+By default cabal builds are done using sandboxes.
 It creates any temporary files or build artifacts inside `.packcheck` directory.
-You can remove that directory after the build to release the space if needed.
-For full cleanup or build from scratch you can also remove `.stack-work` and `.cabal-sandbox`.
+See the `clean` and `cleanall` commands to release the temporary space.

-stack is automatically installed and can be used to do cabal builds as well.
+`stack` is automatically installed and can be used to do cabal builds as well.
 If you specify `BUILD=cabal` and `RESOLVER` at the same time then the cabal build uses stack installed `cabal` and `ghc`, both are installed automatically when needed.

-For pure cabal builds i.e. when `BUILD=cabal` and `RESOLVER` is not specified, `cabal` and `ghc` must be pre-installed.
+For pure cabal builds i.e. when `BUILD=cabal` and `RESOLVER` is not specified, `cabal` and `ghc` must be pre-installed on the system before building.

 ```
 cueball $ packcheck.sh --help